lorewar2/lcskpoa/README.md

 ## Setting up / Requirements

 Rust 1.65.0+ should be installed.

-# ** REQUIRES NIGHTLY FOR SIMD **
-# To activate rust nightly for the package
+Requires Rust nightly for SIMD

-rustup override set nightly

 ## Usage